Twisted homological stability for handlebody mapping class groups: Introduction

 is an isomorphism in degree $*\le\frac{g-1}{2}-d-1$. \end{athm}

 \begin{rmk} As in Theorem~\ref{thm:mainA}, the stability range can be improved if the coefficient bisystem is further assumed to be split. \end{rmk}

-Some examples of finite degree coefficient bisystems can again be obtained from the $\cH^{s}_{g,r}$-representations $H_1(V_{g},\cD_{r}\sqcup\cP_{s};\bZ)$ and $H_1(\partial V_{g}\setminus\mathring{\cD}_{r},\cP_{s};\bZ)$, considered above; see Example~\ref{eg:HW-recover} for details.
+Some examples of finite degree coefficient bisystems can again be obtained from the $\cH^{s}_{g,r}$-representations $H_{1}(V_{g},\cD_{r}\sqcup\cP_{s};\bZ)$ and $H_{1}(\partial V_{g}\setminus\mathring{\cD}_{r},\cP_{s};\bZ)$, considered above; see Example~\ref{eg:HW-recover} for details.

-\paragraph*{Moduli spaces of handlebodies with tangential structures.} Using our stability results for handlebody mapping class groups with twisted coefficients, we also generalise homological stability results for handlebody mapping class groups in a slightly different direction.
-Letting $R^{s}_{g,r}\subset\partial V_{g}$ denote the set of $r\ge 1$ marked discs and $s\ge 0$ points in the boundary of $V_{g}$, we know from the proof of Lemma~\ref{lem:H-injects-into-Gamma} that the diffeomorphism group $\Diff(V_{g};R^{s}_{g,r})$ has contractible path components, so in other words $\Diff(V_{g};R^{s}_{g,r})$ is homotopy equivalent to the discrete group $\cH^{s}_{g,r}$.
-In particular, this implies that $\B\Diff(V_{g};R^{s}_{g,r})\simeq \B\cH^{s}_{g,r}$, so the group cohomology of $\cH^{s}_{g,r}$ agrees with the singular cohomology of $\B\Diff(V_{g};R^{s}_{g,r})$ and homological stability for $\cH^{s}_{g,r}$ may thus equivalently be stated as homological stability of these spaces.
-The space $\B\Diff(V_{g};R^{s}_{g,r})$ can be thought of as a \emph{moduli space} of handlebodies, which can be generalised to moduli spaces of handlebodies which carry various \emph{tangential structures}.
-For handlebodies of higher dimensions, homological stability of such moduli spaces are studied by \textcite{Perlmutter} and their stable homology by \textcite{Botvinnik-Perlmutter}.
-Similar results were previously obtained by \textcite{GalatiusRW-HomStab,GalatiusRW-StableCoh} for the even dimensional manifolds $W_{g}:=\# S^n\times S^n$, i.e.\ the boundaries of $2n+1$-dimensional handlebodies.
+\paragraph*{Moduli spaces of handlebodies with tangential structures.} Our homological stability results for handlebody mapping class groups with twisted coefficients also admit a reinterpretation in terms of moduli spaces, and lead to stability results for handlebodies equipped with tangential structures.
+Let $R^{s}_{g,r}\subset \partial V_{g}$ denote the union of $r\ge 1$ marked discs and $s\ge 0$ marked points in $\partial V_{g}$.
+By Lemma~\ref{lem:H-injects-into-Gamma}, the diffeomorphism group $\Diff(V_{g};R^{s}_{g,r})$ has contractible path components, and is therefore homotopy equivalent to the discrete group $\cH^{s}_{g,r}$.
+In particular, there is an homotopy equivalence $\B\Diff(V_{g};R^{s}_{g,r}) \simeq \B\cH^{s}_{g,r}$, so the group cohomology of $\cH^{s}_{g,r}$ agrees with the singular cohomology of $\B\Diff(V_{g};R^{s}_{g,r})$.
+Thus homological stability for $\cH^{s}_{g,r}$ may equivalently be formulated as homological stability for the spaces $\B\Diff(V_{g};R^{s}_{g,r})$.
+The space $\B\Diff(V_{g};R^{s}_{g,r})$ may be viewed as a \emph{moduli space} of genus $g$ handlebodies with marked boundary data.
+This viewpoint extends naturally to moduli spaces of handlebodies endowed with additional \emph{tangential structures}.
+In higher dimensions, homological stability for such moduli spaces has been studied by \textcite{Perlmutter}, and their stable homology by \textcite{Botvinnik-Perlmutter}.
+Related stability and stable cohomology results for the even-dimensional manifolds $W_{g} := \#_{g}(S^{n}\times S^{n})$, which arise as boundaries of $(2n+1)$--dimensional handlebodies, were previously established by \textcite{GalatiusRW-HomStab,GalatiusRW-StableCoh}.